2013–2014 Israeli–Palestinian peace talks: Break-down of the talks and post-mortem assessments

-On 2 May 2014, the Hebrew daily Yedioth Ahronoth, cited an anonymous senior American official as placing the blame for the break-down in talks mainly on Israel's settlement stance, directly quoting the remark: 'Netanyahu did not move more than an inch."
+On 2 May 2014, the Hebrew daily newspaper Yedioth Ahronoth cited an anonymous senior American official as placing the blame for the break-down in talks mainly on Israel's settlement stance, directly quoting the remark: 'Netanyahu did not move more than an inch."
 Israeli sources in Jerusalem later reported that the remarks came from the US Special Envoy Indyk himself, who was reportedly preparing to hand in his resignation.
 Whoever the source of the comment, the White House cleared the interview in which the remarks were made.
 In this the officials appeared to be referring to the Israeli government announcement of a record 14,000 new settlement housing units.
 Mark Landler has written that the remark attributed to Indyk reflected the President's own views:

-Publicly, Mr. Obama has said that both sides bear responsibility for the latest collapse.
-But the president believes that more than any other factor, Israel’s drumbeat of settlement announcements in the West Bank and East Jerusalem poisoned the atmosphere and doomed any chance of a breakthrough with the Palestinians.